See Details

 My Role

 I was responsible for the complete UX and visual design of the experience, including haptic mapping, prototyping, and interaction modeling.
-I worked closely with UX researcher Felipe Almeida, hardware and firmware engineers, and product leadership.
+I worked closely with UX researcher Felipe Almeida, PhD, hardware and firmware engineers, and product leadership.

 I designed the interface system, interaction flows, animated prototypes, and all visual assets.
 I also defined the taxonomy and classification of haptic effects, which became a foundation for future demonstrations and customer projects.